KMAnker/IAV_ancestral_reconstruction/README.md

 We gratefully acknowledge all data contributors, i.e., the authors and their originating laboratories responsible for obtaining the specimens, and their submitting laboratories for generating the genetic sequence and metadata and sharing via the GISAID initiative as well as the NCBI Influenza Virus Resource database, on which this research is based.

 We cannot publicly upload the genetic sequences from GISAID, and therefore no sequence (fasta) files are uploaded to this repository.
-However, the [data](https://github.com/KMAnker/IAV_ancestral_reconstruction/tree/main/data) folder contains lists of accession numbers for all the sequences originally downloaded for analysis.
+However, the [data](https://github.com/KMAnker/IAV_ancestral_reconstruction/tree/main/data) folder contains lists of accession numbers for all the sequences originally downloaded for analysis as well as for the sequences kepth through each step of the data preparation.